RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Analyses

 \subsection{Photoionization models with \textsc{Cloudy}}

 In our emission-line modeling, we used a photoionization code \textsc{Cloudy} version 17.02 \citep{Ferland:1998a, Ferland.G:2017a}.
-We note that our setup is different from the one used in the \texttt{Bagpipes} SED fitting.
+We note that our setup is more flexible than the one used in the \texttt{Bagpipes} SED fitting, by including an additional free parameter of \(n_\text{H}\).
 We assumed a plane-parallel geometry under the constant pressure and elemental and dust-grain abundances in the \HII\ regions that are stored in \textsc{Cloudy}.
 For the helium abundance, we simply added stellar yields to Big Bang nucleosynthesis as a function of the gas-phase metallicity \citep{Groves.B:2004a}.
-The input ionizing spectra were constructed from the \texttt{BPASS} version 2.3 and the stellar metallicity is assumed to be as identical to the gas-phase metallicity.
+The input ionizing spectra were constructed from the \texttt{BPASS} version 2.3 and the stellar metallicity is assumed to be identical to the gas-phase metallicity.
 The star-formation history is set to be a \(10\)-Myr constant star formation.
 Adopted variable parameters are the ionization parameter \(U\) and hydrogen density \(n_\text{H}\) at the illuminated surface, and the gas-phase metallicity \Zgas.
 The calculations stop at the edge of the \HII\ region where the electron fraction is \(10^{-2}\).
 The output emission-line fluxes are normalized by the \Hb\ line fluxes.